johndef64/GRPM_system/README.md

 These modules provide a comprehensive framework for researchers and nutritionists to explore genetic polymorphism data and gain insights into gene-diet interactions and personalized nutrition interventions.

+## Updates

+The GRPM Dataset available on Zenodo is a snapshot of [LitVar1](https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/LitVar/help.html).
+LitVar1 is now deprecated and has been fully replaced by [LitVar2](https://www.ncbi.nlm.nih.gov/research/litvar2/).
+Module 1 ([Dataset Builder](https://github.com/johndef64/GRPM_system/blob/main/GRPM_01_dataset_builder.ipynb)) has been updated to retrieve data from LitVar2.
+The subsequent modules in the pipeline remain functional and can be tested using the original version of the GRPM Dataset available on Zenodo.

 ## Installation

 To install GRPM System, clone the repository to your local machine: